Neuroprotection: Neuroprotectants (cerebroprotectants) for acute ischemic stroke

 When applied to protecting the brain from the effects of acute ischemic stroke, neuroprotectants are often called cerebroprotectants.
-Over 150 drugs have been tested in clinical trials, leading to the regulatory approval of tissue plasminogen activator in several countries, the and approval of edaravone in Japan.
+Over 150 drugs have been tested in clinical trials, leading to the regulatory approval of tissue plasminogen activator in several countries, and the approval of edaravone in Japan.

+Nerinetide, a 20 amino acid linear peptide that prevents PSD-95 interaction with NMDA receptors, shows benefit in patients with ischaemic stroke who go on to receive thrombolysis.

+Exercise

+Exercise has been put forward as helpful for neuroprotection.

-Other neuroprotective treatments
+Further neuroprotective treatments

 More neuroprotective treatment options exist that target different mechanisms of neurodegradation.
 Continued research is being done in an effort to find any method effective in preventing the onset or progression of neurodegenerative diseases or secondary injuries.
 These include: